Introduction to Ecommerce Customer Experience

 Customer satisfaction depends wholly on customer experience, which in turn is affected by every step of the customer journey and every touchpoint between your business and the customer.
 If you want to improve customer experience, you’ll need to examine every aspect of your business.

-· If you forget a customer, they’ll forget you.
-Use a CRM to organize your relationship-building efforts with your customers.
+- If you forget a customer, they’ll forget you.
+Use CRM to organize your relationship-building efforts with your customers

 Put these tips into action and you’ll create an eCommerce customer experience they’re sure to love.